- The Targhee Bluegrass Festival is a musical family friendly event.

 When does it take place?

 The Annual Targhee Bluegrass Festival takes place in mid-August.
-This year it will take place August 11th-13th, 2017.

 How much does it cost?

+Tickets vary depending on how many days you want to attend.
 If you do not want to camp or pay for lodging on sight, you may consider leaving your vehicle in Driggs and taking the shuttle bus.

 What else should I know?

 Over 6,000 people have this Grand Targhee festival on their list not to miss each year.
-In addition to the music, there is great food, arts and crafts to admire, and plenty of other outdoor recreation to keep you and the whole family busy.
+In addition to the music, there is great food, arts, and crafts to admire, and plenty of other outdoor recreation to keep you and the whole family busy.
 This is family fun in the heart of the Tetons during the fall.

 As darkness engulfs the venue, you will find toe-tapping, feet dancing tunes echoing through the forests.
 Previous musicians include the Steep Canyon Rangers, the Yonder Mountain String Band, the David Grisman Quintet and Phish.